BELLoney/MNIFS/README.md

 ```
 ## Contact
-If you have any question, please contact yuanzhong@scu.edu.cn.
+If you have any questions, please contact yuanzhong@scu.edu.cn.